-This moist and decadent Gluten Free Sweet Potato Cake is full of rich flavors.
+This moist and decadent Gluten Free Sweet Potato Cake has rich flavors.
 It is easy to make as a loaf cake or a sheet cake with my cinnamon buttercream frosting.
 Try this recipe and see how delicious sweet potatoes can be in desserts!

 I am pretty excited about this new cake recipe.
 This dessert has some stealthy nutrients from sweet potato, and I give the option to include some extra protein by adding collagen protein.

-If you love cake, check out all of my incredible gluten free cake recipes.
+If you love cake, check out my incredible gluten free cake recipes.
 I have so many delicious cake flavors to choose from!

 Why This Cake Is Great:

-- For all of the sweet potatoes, this cake stays pretty fluffy and is not dense.
+- This cake stays pretty fluffy and is not dense for all of the sweet potatoes.